protontypes/LibreSelery/README.md

 ## Concept

-OpenSelery is a donation distribution system for open source projects that runs decentralized in continuous integration pipelines.
+OpenSelery is a donation distribution system for open source projects that runs in continuous integration pipelines.
 It is triggered with each push to your main branch and distributes donations between contributors based on a publicly visible open source metric.
 The metric can be configured per repository and is based on the following weights:
 - [x] Uniform Weight: Everyone who contributed a minimum number of commits to the main branch is considered
 - [x] Activity Weight: Everyone who contributed in the last X commits